consider walking or cycling, especially for short journeys

 The safety and well-being of our customers and team members remains our number one priority.
 It is essential that we stay alert and continue to do everything we can to prevent the spread of Coronavirus (COVID-19).

 We are working closely with Transport for West Midlands (TfWM) and other operators to ensure that a co-ordinated approach is in place to social distance across the region.

-We regularly updates the website and My Metro app so that you can view quietertravel times – helping you to plan your journeys
+We regularly update the website and My Metro app so that you can view quietertravel times – helping you to plan your journeys

 We are continuing with our enhanced cleaning regime, paying careful attention to touch points and surfaces.

 Colleagues have been provided with hand sanitisers and appropriate PPE (Personal Protective Equipment) and we are sharing all the latest COVID-19 guidance with our team members, making sure they understand the need to self-isolate if they show symptoms.